Abhi78k/Breast-Cancer-Classifier-Using-Perceptron/README.md

-# Perceptron Classifier on Breast Cancer Dataset
+# Perceptron Classifier on Breast Cancer

 This project implements a simple perceptron from scratch to classify breast cancer as malignant or benign using the Breast Cancer Wisconsin dataset.
 Only two features are used: `radius_mean` and `texture_mean`.